 That is the case at Juventus Stadium, where a walk around the ground sees various groups in their usual spots.
 This continues once they pass through the turnstiles, with the team always entering the field for their pre-match warm-up to the sound of AC/DC's hit "Thunderstruck."

 As Angus Young's recognisable chords ring out, various members of the club's hierarchy wander out to watch from the touchline, with director general Beppe Marotta and sporting director Fabio Paratici always present.

-The duo are usually joined in their spot near the tunnel by president Andrea Agnelli with his deputy—and close friend—rounding out the quartet.
-It doesn’t take long for fans in the Curva Sud to recognise the vice-president, and it is then that another match-day ritual begins for the club’s most vociferous supporters.
+The duo are usually joined in their spot near the tunnel by chairman Andrea Agnelli with his deputy—and close friend—rounding out the quartet.
+It doesn't take long for fans in the Curva Sud to recognise the vice-chairman, and it is then that another matchday ritual begins for the club's most vociferous supporters.

-There cannot be many club vice-presidents who enjoy such vocal support, but then not many club vice-presidents were signed for €41 million.
+There cannot be many club vice-chairmen who enjoy such vocal support, but then not many club vice-chairmen were signed for €41 million.
 That is the price Juventus paid for Nedved in the summer of 2001, landing him from Lazio as a direct replacement for Real Madrid-bound Zinedine Zidane.

 Prior to that transfer, the Czech Republic international had established himself as a superb midfielder with Dukla Prague and Sparta Prague, winning three league titles with the latter before moving to Lazio in 1996.

 Over the following five seasons, his reputation would grow exponentially.
 He would help the Rome-based club lift both the Coppa Italia and Supercoppa Italiana on two occasions as well as the UEFA Super Cup and the final edition of the UEFA Cup Winners' Cup.

 After that 1999 triumph, he would help Lazio win only the second Serie A title in the club's history, pipping the Bianconeri on the final day and prompting major changes from the Turin giants.